-cu:[Optional] Avoid complexity in your dialog boxes.
-If your dialog box must support many functions, consider using an expandable dialog box (see "Expandable cv:[Optional] Avoid the use of resize handles in your dialog box.
-However, you may use resize handles when resizing is useful in allowing users to see more information; for example, when your dialog contains a scrolling list that is likely to be guite long, and users will frequently need to search the list.
+Optional cv: Avoid the use of resize handles in your dialog box.
+However, you may use resize handles when resizing is useful in allowing users to see more information; for example, when your dialog contains a scrolling list that is likely to be quite long, and users will frequently need to search the

-Windows"), or use more than one dialog in a nested fashion.

-cp:[Recommended]

-The title of dialog boxes used within your application adheres to the conventions listed in Table 11-3.

-cq:[Required] Every dialog box in your application has at least one button that either performs the dialog box action and dismisses it or dismisses the dialog box without taking any action.
+Recommended ср: The title of dialog boxes used within your application adheres to the conventions listed in Table 10-3.- <default <math="">\P <bold>Font>page 212</bold></default> Required cq: Every dialog box in your application has at least one button that either performs the dialog box action and dismisses it or dismisses the dialog box without taking any action.- <default <bold="" ¶="">Font>page 212</default> Recommended cr: If your application uses common dialog box actions, the actions have the following specified functionality and labels:- <default <bold="" ¶="">Font>page 212</default>

-cr:[Recommended]

-Label

-If your application uses common dialog box actions, the actions have the following specified functionality and labels:

-Yes Indicates affirmative response to a question posed in the

-Functionality

-No Indicates negative response to a question posed in the

-OK Applies any changes made to components in the dialog box

-and dismisses the dialog box.

-Applies any changes made to the components in the dialog <command> box, performs the action associated with <command>, and optionally dismisses the dialog box.
+Label Functionality Yes Indicates affirmative response to a question posed in the dialog box.
+No Indicates negative response to a question posed in the dialog box.
+OK Applies any changes made to components in the dialog box and dismisses the dialog box. <command/> Applies any changes made to the components in the dialog box, performs the action associated with <command/> , and optionally dismisses the dialog box.